ThirdKeyAI/symbiont-sdk-python/README.md

 2. Create new token with scope for this project
 3. Add to GitHub repository secrets as `PYPI_API_TOKEN`

+#### Container Registry Publishing

+The Docker workflow automatically publishes container images to GitHub Container Registry:

+- **Latest image**: Published on every push to main branch (`ghcr.io/thirdkeyai/symbiont-sdk-python:latest`)
+- **Version tags**: Published on release tags (`ghcr.io/thirdkeyai/symbiont-sdk-python:v0.2.0`)
+- **Branch tags**: Published for feature branches during development

+Images are built for multiple architectures (linux/amd64, linux/arm64) and include:
+- Multi-stage optimized builds for smaller image size
+- Non-root user execution for security
+- Health checks for container monitoring
+- Full SDK functionality with all dependencies

-The release workflow will automatically publish to PyPI when a new tag is pushed.
+Both the release workflow (PyPI) and Docker workflow (container registry) will automatically run when a new tag is pushed.